Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 15.md

 - TherapySession.jpeg

 Looking to go somewhere quiet and comfortable, these find themselves in [[Heaven's Hospice]], though at a separate private table from Marinus and Semetra, thinking it best to let them have their privacy.
-- **Meta note**: The rest of the party that wasn't present for this session canonically headed to the [[Baron of the Battle Chefs]] to lighten their spirits
+- **Meta note**: The rest of the party that wasn't present for this session canonically headed to the [[Barracks of the Battle Rest]] to lighten their spirits

 #### What Waron should say to Cello/Dur'zoga
 ##### Waron orders the following: